 - 1. I am completely committed to facilitating your needs as they arise.
 Please ask me for help if you find that you have questions I have not answered in class, or if you would like to discuss any (potential) problems. - 2.
-Understand that my commitment to facilitating your needs in and goals for the class are extended primarily to those students who are proactive and address concerns before they become significant obstacles, and generally do not extend to students who only demonstrate concern for their performance in the class during the last weeks of the semester. - 3.
-As you have probably heard, this is a "hard class," which okay because college is not supposed to be easy - if it were, more than 30% of people would have a college degree.
+Understand that my commitment to facilitating your needs in and goals for the class are extended primarily to those students who are proactive and address concerns before they become significant obstacles. - 3.
+You may have heard that this is a "hard class."
+Keep an open mind and be patient with yourself.
 We learn and grow through challenge.
 Since this is a core course for your major, be prepared to expend effort in reading and reviewing course content to understand it. - 4.
 You will be graded based on standard collegiate level expectations.
-To earn an A or a B, you will need to consistently exceed those expectations. - 5.
-As a student, you earn your grades rather than me "giving" you grades; however, I believe you always have the right to understand why you earned the grade you did.
+To earn an A or a B, you will need to consistently exceed those expectations.

+- 5. As a student, you earn your grades rather than me "giving" you grades; however, I believe you always have the right to understand why you earned the grade you did.
 If you have a question, please ask. - 6.
-Whether you already have a job outside of school or not, you should think of college as a profession as well-a profession that most people do not have the privilege of experiencing (only 36% of people have a bachelor's degree), and a profession in which you are paid in knowledge and skills.
+Whether you already have a job outside of school or not, you should think of college as a profession as well-a profession that most people do not have the privilege of experiencing, and a profession in which you are paid in knowledge and skills.
 Just like your regular jobs, you can't get paid if you don't show up and put in the effort. - 7.
-As a professional, I will strive to enable you to succeed, but I will not "enable" you to rely on excuses, exceptions, and/or extensions to get by.
+As a professional, I will strive to enable you to succeed, but I won't "enable" you to rely on excuses or exceptions to get by.
 What's most important is that you meet me somewhere in the middle, so we both find the course rewarding.